oddbird/css-sandbox/src/rwd/query/contain.md

 to appear on the contained-axis.
 This is only an issue when all three are true:

-- Scrollbars are part of the layout flow (they are not overlayed)
+- Scrollbars are part of the layout flow (they are not overlaid)
 - Overflow on the cross-axis is set to `auto` on _any ancestor_
 - The contained size is impacted by the size of that ancestor